evanxg852000/py-validation/README.md

 ### Validations

-Currently we have only fives basic validations :
+Currently we have only five basic validations :
 * bail :this special validator make the engine stop and return as soon as a invalid data is encountered
 * required : the input should not be empty, None
 * num :the  input should be a digit